-Title: Programme for Energy Efficiency in Buildings (PEEB) Commissioned by: Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) as part of the International Climate Initiative (IKI) Countries: Global; Tunisia, Morocco, Senegal, Viet Nam, Mexico Lead executing agency: Mexico: Ministry of Agrarian, Territorial and Urban Development; Tunisia: National Agency for Energy Management (ANME); Morocco: Ministry of National Planning, Urban Planning, Housing and Urban Policy; Senegal: Ministry of the Environment and Sustainable Development; Viet Nam: Ministry of Natural Resources and Environment Overall term: 2017 to 2020
+Title: Programme for Energy Efficiency in Buildings (PEEB) Commissioned by: Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI) Countries: Global; Mexico, Morocco, Senegal, Tunisia, Viet Nam Lead executing agency: Mexico: Secretariat of Environment and Natural Resources (SEMARNAT); Morocco: Ministry of National Territory Planning, Urban Planning, Housing and City Policy; Senegal: Ministry of the Environment and Sustainable Development; Tunisia: National Agency for Energy Management (ANME); Viet Nam: Ministry of Natural Resources and Environment (MONRE) Overall term: 2017 to 2021

 While there is a great deal of potential for reducing greenhouse gas emissions through greater energy efficiency, the building sector has so far derived little benefit from climate-related funds.
 There is a lack of energy efficiency policies offering orientation and security for potential investors.
 In addition, there is a shortage of technical expertise and capacity for the planning, construction and operation of energy-efficient buildings that conserve resources, or for the modernisation of buildings to improve energy efficiency.

 In emerging nations and developing countries knowledge about funding opportunities is also often very limited.
 Progress in the mobilisation of public and private funds for the decarbonisation of the building sector is slow.

 Large-scale projects for increasing energy efficiency in buildings ready for funding are implemented in selected partner countries.